thennal10/l3prune/README.md

 # L3Prune: Large Language Models Are Overparameterized Text Encoders

 L3Prune is a pruning method for LLM-based text encoders.
 Based simple layer-dropping and supervised fine-tuning, L3Prune can reduce the number of parameters of an LLM-based text encoder by 30% with negligible performance loss and up to 80% while maintaining reasonable performance.
+Much of this codebase is adapted from the [LLM2Vec repository](https://github.com/McGill-NLP/llm2vec).

 ## Overview